 Jeni Allton, MS, MFTC is a Clinical Therapist for adolescent boys at Open Sky.
 She has a bachelor’s degree in psychology and a master’s degree in marriage and family therapy.
 Jeni believes in the fundamental ability of every human to reach their full potential and finds profound meaning in helping students and families achieve greater understanding of themselves and their relationships.
 Get to know Jeni in the Q&A below!

 I grew up in Missouri, and as a kid, I spent a lot of time outside riding horses, climbing trees, and playing in the creek.
 Nature was my sanctuary.
-After I finished my bachelor’s degree in psychology, I went to Southwest Utah and worked as a field guide at a wilderness therapy program.
+After I finished my bachelor’s degree in psychology, I worked as a field guide at a wilderness therapy program.
 That was my first exposure to wilderness therapy, and I witnessed firsthand how effective the modality is.
 I was struck by how creating an environment where distractions such as substance use, risky sexual behavior, and technology are removed allows teenagers who are otherwise not thriving in their lives to explore healthy relationships with their peers and come back to their core, true selves.

 I knew becoming a therapist was my path, so after guiding, I went back to Missouri to pursue my master’s degree in marriage and family therapy.
 I chose marriage and family therapy because I was interested in the systemic family perspective and the ways in which our family of origin, whatever kind of constellation that is, plays into our development as a whole person.
 The patterns that unfold in our families as we come into the world and grow into adolescence and adulthood shape how we live our lives.
 Including the family system during treatment sets the entire family up for more success.
 At Open Sky, the student may be the identified patient, but we recognize that the entire family system has participated in the creation of certain dynamics or issues and is vital to growth and wellness continuing post-treatment.